AnchalSharma20/FSJS-iNeuron/FSJS/readme.md

 ```

-# Q.57 What is JWT and what we can achieve with that create a minor project with jwt
-- Login and sign up
-- Add authentication using jwt

-# Q.58 What should we do with the password of a user before storing it into DB?
+# Q.3 What should we do with the password of a user before storing it into DB?

 😃**Solution :**